garyglatfelter/CoordinatesConfigurationGUI/README.md

 # CoordinatesConfigurationGUI
 This tool is intended to provide a more accessible and user-friendly way of changing coordinates for the AcceptanceSheetLotPrint program.

+Starting with version 1.58 of AcceptanceSheetLotPrint (aka PFT print tool, Java print tool, or print tool) the program will first search the folder "C:\pft-print-tool" for a file called "config-file.properties" in order to see if coordinates have been manually specified.
+These coordinates tell the program what locations to add text to the finished PFT report.
+If the file cannot be found, it will default to the coordinates used in version 1.57.

+Running "CoordinatesConfigurationGUI-1.0-jar-with-dependencies" will start up a graphical interface to set these coordinates.
+Modify the coordinates as needed, and then click the "Generate Coordinates File" button.
+It will then save the file and open the directory "C:\pft-print-tool".
+You may copy this folder to other computers.
+Presumably that would be the most efficient way to make adjustments for changes in the layout of EQ-0056-SCR and update each computer; however you may also set up each computer by running the coordinates configuration tool at each staion, if preferred.
+As long as the computer is using version 1.58 or greater, the PFT print tool will search for "C:\pft-print-tool\config-file.properties" when you click the "Print" button in the PFT print tool.

+When it comes to setting up the X and Y coordinates, you may run the Configutation Tool and the PFT print tool simultaneously in order to set the values, check if it looks right, and repeat as needed.
+If you select "Printer Microsoft to PDF" in the printer selection, you can save directly to a file instead of printing a bunch of papers.
+The X and Y coordinates work similarly to how it would look if you held a graph from math class over the page.
+Greater values for x move further to the right and greater values of y move further to the top of the page.
+( x = 0, y = 0 corresponds to the lower left corner of the page. x = 600, y = 800 corresponds to the top right corner of the page.)